DariaWelt/Arkanoid-game-cocos2d-x/README.md

 # Arkanoid game

 2D arkanoid game in neon theme.
 Crashing all blocks is your goal.
-Each block has a destroy rate.
-Bonus blocks in game field glows, it give a bonus when you destroy it.
+There are indestructible blocks, they works like walls.
+Others blocks have a destroy rate.
+Bonus blocks in game field has question marke, it give a bonus when you destroy it.
 Catch it for activating the bonus.
-If you lose all game lives and miss the ball, the game is over.
+If you miss the ball, the game is over.
 Press space to make the ball start moving.

 # Getting Started